Introduction to animation

 On page load

 When a page loads, all animations on the page start playing.
-If you use this setting, it's important not to overload the page.
-Apply animations only where they are really needed.
+If you use this option, it's important not to overload the page with too many animations.
+Make sure you apply them in moderation.

-Learn more about Play animation on page load
+Learn more about Playing animation on page load.

 On viewport enter